Welcome | Get started | Dive | Contribute | Topics | Reference | Changes | More

 • Decide which packages to release.
 In each package you can say git log to decide whether there are relevant changes since the last release to pypi.

-• For each package you want to release:
+• For each package you want to release, read How to release a new version.

 • Update the version in the setup_info.py file.
 See Date-based versioning for details.